mbroz2/quarkus-workshop-langchain4j/docs/docs/section-1/step-08.md

  quarkus create app dev.langchain4j.quarkus.workshop:quarkus-langchain4j-workshop-08-mcp-server:1.0-SNAPSHOT -x quarkus-mcp-server-sse -x quarkus-rest-client-jackson
 ```

 You should now see a new `quarkus-langchain4j-workshop-08-mcp-server` folder.
 In it, create a new `src/main/java/dev/langchain4j/quarkus/workshop/WeatherClient.java` file.
-This will be our REST client to call the remote weather API. ==Populate it with the below code:==
+This will be our REST client to call the remote weather API.

+Populate it with the below code:

 ```java title="WeatherClient.java"
 --8<-- "../../section-1/step-08-mcp-server/src/main/java/dev/langchain4j/quarkus/workshop/WeatherClient.java"